steveukx/modular/docs/concepts/views.md

 If keeping each primary component in a sub-folder is causing growing pains in the codebase, move it to a workspace.
-Workspaces are a great option, because they provide some benefits of decoupling from the main application, without losing the benefits of colocating within the same repository.
+Workspaces are a great option, because they provide some benefits of decoupling from the main application, without losing the benefits of collocating within the same repository.
 Of note:

 - Teams will be able to declare and manage their own dependencies instead of it all being crammed into a central package.json